zeldaret/af/docs/working_with_splat.md

 Note: This is true of the data section and bss section as well, but those can be more troublesome to properly transfer to your c file, so it's easier to transfer at the end when all the functions are matching.

 Save the yaml file.
-Every time you make a change to a yaml file, you need to use `make extract -j` to extract everything again.
+Every time you make a change to a yaml file, you need to use `make extract` to extract everything again.

 When extracting, splat checks if the c file already exists. in our case it doesn't, so splat will generate a new one with each function's assembly included by a #pragma statement.
-Run `make diff-init -j` to build the rom, and generate the `expected/build` folder.
+Run `make diff-init` to build the rom, and generate the `expected/build` folder.
 Everything is now set up to start decompiling functions.

 ## Importing data and bss